-You will be met at Pudong (or Hongqiao) Airport in the Arrivals Hall by your Local Guide and/or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time, you will transfer (one hour drive) to your hotel.
+Fly to Shanghai.
+On arrival you will be met at the airport by your National Escort/or Local Guide from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time, you will transfer approximately one hour to your hotel for a three-night stay.
 A tour introduction will be held in the hotel either this evening or the next.
 Food and drinks will not be served at this meeting, it is simply an opportunity for your group to meet and learn more about travelling in China.
-In the event of flight delays or changes to arrival times, please see the above for details as to what to do in this circumstance.